 The White Marker Project

 The McShin Foundation’s White Marker Project is a mobile movement to honor these lives and bring awareness to the devastation caused by this disease.
-The McShin Foundation challenged Virginia middle and high schools to a research project to determine the statistics related to Substance Use Disorder deaths in the state.
-The winning school, Cornerstone Christian Academy located in Appomatox, received a $2,500 prize for their research, which revealed the staggering number of 3,500 individuals lost each year.
+The McShin Foundation challenged Virginia middle and high schools to a research project to determine the statistics related to Substance Use Disorder deaths in the commonwealth.
+The winning school, Cornerstone Christian Academy located in Appomattox, received a $2,500 prize for their research, which revealed the staggering number of 3,500 individuals lost each year.
 The White Marker Project was born out of this data, to show our communities the toll the disease is taking on our loved ones and to show that there is a solution – and that solution is recovery.

 With the help of generous supporters, The White Marker Project was lifted off the ground.
 Sherwin Williams donated 5,000 21” paint sticks, Widespread Solutions donated white paint, and Hurricane Fence Company donated fencing to create this incredible display.
-McShin staff, participants, board members and volunteers spent two weeks using these materials to cut, sand, paint, and assemble 3,500 individual markers.
+McShin staff, participants, board members, alumni, and volunteers spent two weeks using these materials to cut, sand, paint, and assemble 3,500 individual markers.

 Each one representing a life lost.